TheMarex/ba-thesis/text/5_stabilizer.md

 The stabilizer only needs the joint trajectory of the walking pattern augmented with a desired ZMP trajectory.
 This allows the stabilizer to use patterns that where generated synthetically, e.g. by a pattern generator, or patterns that are the results of (adapted) motion capturing.
-The methode proposed by Kajita does not need a torque controlled robot, but works with position control.
+The method proposed by Kajita does not need a torque controlled robot, but works with position control.
 This was very important for the selection of this stabilizer.
 The underlying simulation engine \name{Bullet} only supports velocity controlled motors, consequently the torque can not be controlled directly directly.